Plant Care FAQ

-How do I choose a plant?
+How do I choose the right plant?

 In order to choose the right plant for your space, it's important to understand your lighting.
 Understanding direct versus indirect light will help you determine which plants will work in your home.
 You also want to consider how much maintenance is required when choosing a new plant.
 Our team is happy to help you pick out the best plant for your home based on your priorities and environment.